khaledahamed8080/Image-Classification-FineTuning-/README.md

-# Cats vs Dogs Classification with Transfer Learning and Fine-Tuning-MobileNetV2
+# Cats vs Dogs Classification with Transfer Learning and Fine Tuning-MobileNetV2

 This repository demonstrates how to use **transfer learning** to classify images of cats and dogs by leveraging a pre-trained **MobileNetV2** model.
 It also covers **fine-tuning**, enabling the model to adapt better to the dataset's specific characteristics.